-Our schools education program is currently working with primary school children from Craignish, Furnace, Rhunahaorine, Achahoish, Kilmartin and the Lochgilphead Cubs.
-Activities include measuring native oyster growth and collecing other important data while learning about all the marine creatures living in our purpose built oyster hoisters.
-These popular school- trips will continue throughout 2023 and we expect around 250 kids to be involved.
+Our schools education program is currently working with primary school children from Craignish, Ardrishaig, Easdale, Rhunahaorine, Achahoish, Kilmartin and the Lochgilphead Cubs.
+Activities include learning about all the marine creatures living in our purpose-built oyster hoisters, measuring native oyster growth and collecting other important data.
+These popular school-trips will continue throughout 2024 and we expect around 250 children to be involved.

 Seawilding also runs a youth group for children who live on Craignish peninsula - click here to find out more